 Can you think of all the things you could be doing with that extra time?
 You could be marketing your business, coming up with new coaching services, or just spending time doing whatever you want to do that isn’t work!

-3. Coaching Forms Provide a Better Insight Into Clients
+3. Coaching Forms Provide a Better Insight Into Your Clients

 From onboarding to feedback, these crucial stages in the coaching journey provide you with essential insights into your client’s needs, feelings, and barriers.
 But do you ever feel like you’re struggling to get the full picture?